Francesca-Bonato/Francesca-Bonato/README.md

 - Develop a simple 2D game.

 ### 🌴 Fun facts
-- I like reading books for the stories.
-I like board games for the strategy.
-I like videogames for the stories AND the strategy.
+- I enjoy reading books for the stories, playing board games for the strategy, and indulging in video games for both the stories and strategy.
 - “I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail” (Abraham Maslow)
-- I guess I decided it's time to change the tool set.
+- I guess it's time to diversify my toolset.

 ### ☕ Get in touch
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/francesca-bonato-451219129/) 👨🏻‍💻